abdelaziz-mahdy/ftp_server/README.md

 **Migration Guide:**

 - Replace any usage of `sharedDirectories` in your `FtpServer` constructor with a `fileOperations` parameter.
+- If you previously used `startingDirectory`, set the initial directory via your `FileOperations` instance instead (e.g., pass the starting directory to the `VirtualFileOperations` or `PhysicalFileOperations` constructor).
 - Example migration:

   ```dart